April 1, 2012

-Beautiful houses and ugly homes Quiet neighbourhood and loud music Bright paints and dark insides, Transparent windows and opaque sights....
+Beautiful houses yet ugly homes Quiet neighborhood and loud music Bright paints and dark insides, High rises and low patience.
+Transparen...

 Well what I am about to tell you is quite an unbelievable little story.
 Just wish it doesn't happen to you.That's all.
 It is a st...